JamalHackCOM/gamesense-forum/README.md

 # gamesense-forum
-originally posted by Hurb on vacban.wtf
+originally posted by Hurb on vacban.wtf.

 this is the most current looking gamesense forum src if you want the 2018 one you can find it here https://github.com/noodle3846/gamesense-forum-2018